Session Four, Day Two: History of the Vinaya Lineages

 Bhikshuni Thubten Chodron, Abbess of Sravasti Abbey, Newport, Washington, USA

-“A Tibetan Precedent for Multi-tradition Ordination Support for Giving Bhikshuni Ordination with a Dual Sangha of Mulasarvastivada Bhikshus and Dharmaguptaka Bhikshunis”
+“A Tibetan Precedent for Multi-tradition Ordination Support for Giving Bhikshuni Ordination with a Dual Sangha of Mulasarvastivada Bhikshus and Dharmaguptakaka Bhikshunis”

-From the mid-third until the early fifth century CE, Chinese bhikshus were ordained according to the Dharmagupta rituals, but followed the Mahasanghika version of the pratimoksha vows in daily life.
-Once the appropriate texts were translated into Chinese, then from the early-fifth to the mid-seventh century CE, the bhikshus were still ordained according to the Dharmagupta Vinaya, but in different parts of China the bhikshus followed the Sarvastivada, Dharmagupta, Mahasanghika, or Mahishasaka Vinayas.
+From the mid-third until the early fifth century CE, Chinese bhikshus were ordained according to the Dharmaguptaka rituals, but followed the Mahasanghika version of the pratimoksha vows in daily life.
+Once the appropriate texts were translated into Chinese, then from the early-fifth to the mid-seventh century CE, the bhikshus were still ordained according to the Dharmaguptaka Vinaya, but in different parts of China the bhikshus followed the Sarvastivada, Dharmaguptaka, Mahasanghika, or Mahishasaka Vinayas.

 Bhikshu Dr. Hung Sure, Director of the Berkeley Buddhist Monastery, Berkeley, California, USA

 “The Flourishing of the Bhikshuni Sangha in North America: Master Hsuan Hua’s Vision of Sangha Organization and Implementation”